Category: Writing (Page 1 of 6)

 ###

-If you enjoyed this excerpt, the full book is available on all major ebook publishing sites, including Amazon, Barnes & Noble, Kobo, and more.
+If you enjoyed this excerpt, the full book is available on all major ebook publishing sites, including a paperback version and ebook versions on Amazon, Barnes & Noble, Kobo, and more.
 It includes all the London football clubs from the Premier League, Championship, League One, and League Two, plus bonus sections for Wembley, Twickenham, and Lord’s Cricket Ground.
 Each section includes the history of the club, how to get to the ground, where to have a pint, and little factoids about the areas that I learned during my years in London.
 The book also lists all my favorite London restaurants (and what to order), favorite museums (and what to see), and even has a guided tour of a perfect date day at Kew Gardens and along Richmond Riverfront.

 Cheers,